 Important - The value of investments can fall as well as rise, so you could get back less than you invest, especially over the short term.
 The information shown is not personal advice.
-You should seek advice if you’re not sure an investment is right for you.
+Ask for advice if you’re not sure an investment is right for you.

 Climate change is one of the biggest challenges we face.

 Plastic pollution is another significant environmental concern.
-It’s estimated that less than 10% of the plastic used globally is recycled, and around 8 million pieces of plastic reach the oceans daily.
+It’s estimated that less than 10% of the plastic used globally is recycled, and around 8 million tonnes of plastic end up in the ocean every year.
 If current trends continue, there’ll be more plastic in the ocean than fish by 2050.

 The problem goes beyond single-use plastics too.
 Microplastics are everywhere, from remote areas like the Arctic and Antarctic, to the depths of the Mariana Trench.
-They’ve even been found in lots of the foods we eat, from salt and sugar to alcohol and honey – there’s probably some plastic inside you right now.
+They’ve even been found in lots of the foods we eat, from fruits and vegetables to alcohol and water – there’s probably some plastic inside you right now.

 We also face serious social challenges.
 As people become wealthier and live longer, chronic conditions caused by unhealthy lifestyles, like diabetes and high blood pressure, are on the rise.
 Age-related diseases like cancer and dementia are also climbing rapidly.
-There’s also massive health inequality across the globe.
-For example, there’s a 30-year gap in life expectancy between Chad and Hong Kong.
+Not to mention that there’s massive health inequality across the globe, for example there’s a 33-year gap in life expectancy between Chad and Monaco.

 How your money can help change the world